 - Sign in with Google account

-Copilot is different — it's account-level:
+Copilot is different.
+It's account-level:

 - Subscribe at github.com/features/copilot